springrain/zorm/README.md

 	// Introduce the default struct to isolate method changes to the IEntityStruct zorm.EntityStruct

-	//Id Primary key
+	// Id Primary key
 	Id string `column:"id"`

-	//UserName Specifies the name
+	// UserName Specifies the name
 	UserName string `column:"userName"`

-	//Password Password
+	// Password Password
 	Password string `column:"password"`

-	//CreateTime <no value>
+	// CreateTime <no value>
 	CreateTime time.Time `column:"createTime"`

-	//Active Whether it is valid (0 No,1 yes)
+	// Active Whether it is valid (0 No,1 yes)
-	//Active int `column:"active"`
+	// Active int `column:"active"`

 	// -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- - end of the database field, custom fields to write in the following -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- //
 	// If the queried field is not found in the column tag, it is mapped to the struct property by name (case insensitive, support _ _ to _ hump)

 	// Simulates the custom field Active
 	Active int
 }

-//GetTableName Gets the table name
+// GetTableName Gets the table name
-//IEntityStruct interface method, entity class needs to implement!! func (entity *demoStruct) GetTableName() string {
+// IEntityStruct interface method, entity class needs to implement!! func (entity *demoStruct) GetTableName() string {
 	return demoStructTableName
 }

-//GetPKColumnName Gets the name of the primary key field of the database table.
+// GetPKColumnName Gets the name of the primary key field of the database table.
 Because to be compatible with Map, can only be the database field name
 // Joint primary key is not supported.
 It can be considered that there is no primary key and service control can be realized (hard choice).
 // If you do not have a primary key, you need to implement this method as well
-//IEntityStruct interface method, entity class needs to implement!! func (entity *demoStruct) GetPKColumnName() string {
+// IEntityStruct interface method, entity class needs to implement!! func (entity *demoStruct) GetPKColumnName() string {
 	// If there is no primary key
-	//return ""
+	// return ""
 	return "id"
 }

-//newDemoStruct creates a default object func newDemoStruct() demoStruct {
+// newDemoStruct creates a default object func newDemoStruct() demoStruct {
 	demo := demoStruct{
 		// if Id == ", "save zorm will call zorm.FuncGenerateStringID(ctx), the default time stamp + random number, also can define your own implementations, such as zorm.FuncGenerateStringID = funcmyId